kexiZeroing/kexiZeroing.github.io/src/blog/swr-swc-msw.md

       <h1>My name is {data.name}.</h1>
       <button onClick={async () => {
         const newName = data.name.toUpperCase()
-        await requestUpdateUsername(newName)
+        // send a request to the API to update the data await requestUpdateUsername(newName)
         // update the local data immediately and revalidate (refetch) mutate({ ...data, name: newName })